 - Pain: injuries are often accompanied by pain, and so is an LCL injury

 - Stiffness: it may be difficult to move the knee joint while the LCL is injured either due to pain or if other tissues in the knee are also affected

 - Weakness: since the LCL provides stability, injury causes the individual to feel unstable on their feet and weak

 Diagnosis and Treatment

 Most of the time, LCL injuries are not alarming or serious, even though there is certain knee pain.
 The condition is not serious though.
-Treatment option, therefore, may involve painkillers and anti-inflammatory medication to help make you comfortable.
+Treatment options, therefore, may involve painkillers and anti-inflammatory medication to help make you comfortable.
 Rest and ice may also be recommended to give the ligament time to heal.
-Afterwards, physical exercise is advised to help resume activity.
+Afterward, physical exercise is advised to help resume activity.

 In serious cases, where the ligament is completely torn, ligament repair or reconstruction may be performed through surgery.
 This also often happens when the damage affects other parts of the knee.